-(1) The following NFHS rules, which are optional by state association adoption, and other modifications have been approved by the FHSAA:

-• 1-2-1.
-All matches shall utilize rally scoring as follows:

-(a) Varsity matches (regular season and state series).
+- (1) The following NFHS rules, which are optional by state association adoption, and other modifications have been approved by the FHSAA: - 1-2-1.
+All matches shall utilize rally scoring as follows: - (a) Varsity matches (regular season and state series).
 Best 3-of-5 games; each game shall be to 25 points with the exception of the fifth game, if necessary, which shall be to 15 points.
-A game must be won by a two-point margin with no cap.

-(b) Sub-varsity matches (junior varsity, freshman, middle school, etc.).
+A game must be won by a two-point margin with no cap. - (b) Sub-varsity matches (junior varsity, freshman, middle school, etc.).
 Best 2-of-3 games; each game shall be to 25 points with the exception of the third game, if necessary, which shall be to 15 points.
-A game must be won by a two-point margin with no cap.

-(c) Invitational tournaments.
+A game must be won by a two-point margin with no cap. - (c) Invitational tournaments.
 Best 2-of-3 games; each game shall be to 25 points with the exception of the third game, if necessary, which shall be to 15 points.
 A game must be won by a two-point margin with no cap.
-The host school, however, may request to play best 3-of-5 games in its tournament.
+The host school, however, may request to play best 3-of-5 games in its tournament. - 9-1-2 Note.
+Teams shall remain on the same bench throughout the match, unless one side provides an advantage or disadvantage due to uneven playing surface. - 2011.04 Taping of Fingers and Hands.

-(2) The following modifications to NFHS Rules HAVE NOT been adopted by the FHSAA Board of Directors:

-• 9-1-2 Note.
-Teams may remain on same bench throughout match.

-2011.04 Taping of Fingers and Hands.
 Taping, at a minimum, is permitted on individual finger(s) and/or across the palm of the hand.
 It may not be excessive, give an advantage to a player, have any special surface, or include hard objects, plastic or splints around the fingers.
 No more than two fingers may be taped together at any time.
 "Skids" are permitted, but no other wrap around the hand or across the palm may be used.